 When arriving at ITU, you must wash or disinfect your hands.
 Please wash or disinfect your hands on a regular basis during the day.

 If you are experiencing symptoms

 If you are experiencing symptoms of COVID-19 – cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, headache, or sore throat – you should stay at home.
-If the symptoms appear while you are staying at ITU, you should leave campus immediately and contact your doctor.
+If the symptoms appear while you are staying at ITU, you should leave campus immediately, get tested and self-isolate.

 If you have tested positive

-You also need to contact students and employees that you have been in close contact with while being contagious.
-For further assistance you can call the hotline set up to help trace close contacts on +4570200233.
-You can also call Coronasporing, a new contact tracing unit placed under the Danish Patient Safety Authority, on +4532320511.
+For further assistance you can call Coronasporing, a new contact tracing unit placed under the Danish Patient Safety Authority, on +4532320511.

 Read here for information from The Danish Health Authorities.